mathuin/pyment/README.md

 Pyment now runs on Django 1.5.1.
 This required minimal changes to the codebase, which is now PEP8-compliant except for line length.

 An inventory management system has been implemented, including support for multiple warehouses and picklists.
 A number of management commands have been added to facilitate capacity management and to aid in adding new product in bulk.
-Drill-down capability is now available from warehouse to crate as well as a few other places.
+Drill-down capability is now available on the admin site from warehouse to crate as well as a few other places.

 # Requirements